 The Core Wall Survey System (CWSS) uses NIVEL200 dual-axis precise clinometers to accurately determine displacement of the tower alignment from vertical.
-Clinometers measure absolute tilt to ± 0.2 arc.
+Clinometers measure absolute tilt to +/-0.2" arc.
 This angular measure can be applied to the vertical distance of the clinometers sensor above the foundation raft to provide a computed plan displacement in X and Y at that elevation due to the tilt of the structure.

-A total of 8 precise clinometers are to be networked at approximately every 20 floors up the tower as construction proceeds.
-Each instrument will be mounted in the center core wall in a boxout within the wall where casual disturbance is unlikely.
+Already 4 of a total of 8 precise clinometers are networked at approximately every 20 floors up the tower as construction proceeds.
+Each instrument is mounted in the center core wall in a box out within the wall where casual disturbance is unlikely.

 When the clinometers are installed initially they will be calibrated in relation to the survey control at that level by verticality observations from the raft foundation.
-A series of observations will provide a mean displacement in X and Y for that tilt meter at that time and will then be applied to all future readings so that the output will reflect the displacement of the tower alignment at that level in relation to the vertical axis.
+A series of observations provide a mean displacement in X and Y for that tilt meter at that time and are applied to all readings so that the output will reflect the displacement of the tower alignment at that level in relation to the vertical axis.

-Clinometers will be connected through an RS-485 single bus cable to the LAN port of a dedicated PC located at the survey office running Leica GeoMoS software.
+Clinometers are connected through an RS-485 single bus cable with converter to the serial port of a dedicated PC located at the survey office running Leica GNSS QC software.